Likelihood Scores for Sparse Signal and Change-Point Detection: Sparse mixture detection

-Consider the situation in which $H_0$ does not hold and the true distribution of $p^n$ is $G$.
+Consider the true distribution of $p^n$ to be some unknown $G \neq {\rm Uniform}(0,1)$.
 The fraction of p-values less than some small $p_0$ has mean $G(p_0)$ and standard deviation approximately $\sqrt{G(p_0)/N}$.
-Hence we need
+Hence to achieve decent detection power for a test using $p_0$ as critical p-value, we need